yagam11/1380-stencil/non-distribution/README.md

 ### Submitting

-To submit your solution, run `./s/submit.sh`.
+To submit your solution, run `./scripts/submit.sh` from the root of the stencil.
 This will create a `submission.zip` file which you can upload to the autograder.